rahmanidashti/ACQSurvey/README.md

 Note that more details of experiments, datasets, and codes will be realased upon the acceptance of the paper.

 ## Contributing

+We welcome contributions to update this repository with growing development of asking clarification question datasets as well as relevant techniques.

 The contributions are suggested by following a common routine:
 1. repository fork and clone.
 2. add the updates and create pull requests (refer to [github help page](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to get the detailed instructions.).